 On the other hand, when the scene almost resembles a toon with some detailed areas, it drags the user attention to the focused points, as an invitation with the efficiency of infographics to learn more about the project rather than to disagree in a first place with the project purposed.

-How and where to find 2D cutout trees
+How and where to find 2D cutout trees for Sketchup?

 Now that you decided you want to work with 2D trees you may ask yourself: “okay, where do I find them?”
 There are several places, but please take into notice this things first: